corona-warn-app/cwa-server/docs/how_to/HOW-TO-SUBMISSION.md

 ## Sending a Submission Payload with Postman

-* Ensure that the following docker container are running:
+* Ensure that the following docker containers are running:
   1. `cwa-server_postgres`
   2. `cwa-server_verification-fake`
 * Start the submission service via your IDE (alternatively, start the corresponding docker container).